-1.10 Quick Reference Commands.
+1.10 Quick Reference Commands

 Function Action Play Buttons Description Pattern Chain Pattern Assemble Patterns in Order Assemble a series of patterns in a sequential order in pattern mode.
 Set an empty pattern slot at the end to trigger loop.
 Pattern Delete Pattern Hold [Pad]s + [Shift] + [Delete] Deletes one or more patterns when in Pattern mode.
 Pattern Cue Pattern Press [Pad] When a chain is playing in pattern view, pressing a pad cues it ready to play next, after completion of current pattern.
 Pattern Play Pattern Press [Shift] + [Pad] When a chain is playing in pattern view, pressing pattern / shift + pad will play immediately.
 Perform Perform Mode Tap Perform [Screen] button Selects Perform mode ready for on the fly punch in effects.
 Perform Latch Perform Effect Tap [Pad] 8 x 20 Tap to latch / unlatch the effect.
 The 8 x 20 Grid pads represent the punch in effects.
 Tracks must be selected first to apply the effect.
 Perform Punch In Effect Hold [Pad] 8 x 20 Hold to apply an effect only while holding the pad.
 The 8 x 20 Grid pads represent the punch in effects.
 Tracks must be selected first to apply the effect.
-MIDI MIDI Mode Press [Audio / MIDI] Switches between Audio track mode and MIDI / Synth track mode and will display the function pads in purple.
+MIDI MIDI Mode Press [Audio / MIDI] Switches between Audio track mode and MIDI track mode.
+MIDI mode will display the function pads in violet.
 MIDI MIDI Configuration Press (Screen) The MIDI configuration is contained in the MIDI section of the main menu.
 MIDI MIDI Channel & Port Turn (Sample) The Sample knob option will operate to set channel and port in MIDI Mode.
 MIDI Pitch Bend Double Tap & Turn (Microtune) The Note knob option will operate as a pitch bend function using the secondary Microtune parameter.
-Synths Synth Mode Press [Audio / MIDI] Switches between Audio track mode and MIDI / Synth track mode which will display the function pads in purple.
-Synths Synth Configuration Press (Screen) The Synth configuration is contained in the Synths section of the main menu.
-This includes assigning synth models.
-Synths Synth Selection Turn (Sample) The Sample knob option will operate to set MIDI devices and also select one of the 3 available synthesizers.
-Synths Patch Selection Turn (Sample) Secondary Param Tap Sample then turn to adjust the patch selection.
-This is the secondary folder labelled option.